 A well-known extension to the Cotter-Uriarra loop is Brindabella Road to just after Condor Creek – where the tarmac runs out.
 This is a scenic and pleasant start to the ride, which doesn’t really deteriorate when moving on to the gravel.

-In fact, this 9km of gravel road to Piccadilly Circus is the best quality of the route, meaning that there isn’t a huge difference in pace between the different surfaces.
-The road is also generally quite wide which is useful as this is also the part of the route with the most traffic – mostly 4WDs on Brindabella mountain adventures.
+This 9km of gravel road to Piccadilly Circus is of mixed quality depending on the timeliness of maintenance.
+In October 2022 it was in good condition, and the road is also generally quite wide which is useful as this is also the part of the route with the most traffic – mostly 4WDs on Brindabella mountain adventures.
 Whilst some vehicles continue on into the Brindabella Valley, most seems to divert onto Mt Franklin Road or other nearby tracks.

 Piccadilly Circus is the highest point of the ride – over 1,200m.
 Given Tumut is at approximately 250m elevation there is significant descent to come, albeit it is interspersed with quite a bit more climbing.